 FAQ

-A canonical name (CNAME) record points a domain name to another domain name, which then provides the IP address.
-CNAME records are used for services such as CDN, enterprise email, and Global Traffic Manager.
+A CNAME record, also known as a canonical name record, points a domain name to another domain name, which then provides the IP address.
+CNAME records are most commonly used for services such as CDN, enterprise email, and Global Traffic Manager.

-www.example.com.The client's local DNS resolver checks its cache.
-If the record is not found, it queries a recursive DNS server, such as
+www.example.comin a browser, or an application attempts to connect to this domain name.The user's computer first checks its local cache.
+If no record is found, it queries a recursive DNS server, such as 114.114.114.114 or 8.8.8.8.

 Limits